Connect with others who understand.

 How Cells Transform Into Cancer

 If a genetic mutation turns certain genes on or off, then cells can divide at a faster rate without regulation or order.
 In turn, this allows more and more mutations to accumulate, speeding the unchecked growth of abnormal cells.
-Eventually, these cells will form a tumor and become cancerous.
+Eventually, these abnormal cells will form a tumor and become cancerous.

 Risk Factors for Lung Cancer

-Since genetic mutations cause lung cancer, risk factors for lung cancer include anything that can encourage these mutations.
+Because genetic mutations cause lung cancer, risk factors for lung cancer include anything that can encourage these mutations.
 It is also important to note that risk factors may vary by the type of lung cancer.

 Age